Transolver-3: Scaling Up Transformer Solvers to Industrial-Scale Geometries: Experiments

 \paragraph{Impact of geometry scaling} We evaluate the impact of geometry scaling during both physical state caching and full mesh decoding, where we scale up the input and evaluation resolution, respectively.
 As shown in Figure~\ref{fig:geometry_scaling}(a), the prediction error decreases consistently as the number of cells utilized for the physical state cache approaches the full mesh resolution.
 Meanwhile, Figure~\ref{fig:geometry_scaling}(b) reveals that the evaluation resolution is critical for the precision of integrated quantities; specifically, increasing the density of sampled surface cells consistently refines the accuracy of drag and lift coefficients.
 These results underscore that scaling of input and evaluation resolutions is indispensable for achieving the high-fidelity results required in industrial-scale simulations.

 \paragraph{Case study} As shown in Figure~\ref{fig:case_study}, Transolver-3 maintains a smaller and more uniform error distribution than Transolver++ and AB-UPT across all three benchmarks.
 In the NASA-CRM case, Transolver-3 demonstrates better accuracy in regions with high geometric curvature, such as the leading edges of the wings and tail.
 For the AhmedML benchmark, Transolver-3 also shows significantly better performance in the rear regions.
 In the highly complex DrivAerML case, Transolver-3 delivers exceptionally precise surface pressure and volumetric velocity predictions.
-Notably, it yields superior results in the most challenging zones, including the vehicle front and the underbody area.
+Notably, it yields superior results in the most challenging zones, including the vehicle front and the underbody area. \paragraph{Ablation on training subset size} To investigate how the training subset size $n$ influences the model performance, we evaluate varying scales of $n$ on the DrivAerML dataset.
+The results are summarized in Table~\ref{tab:subset_size}.
+The results reveal that while the prediction accuracy scales positively with larger subset sizes, the model exhibits robustness even when $n$ is highly constrained.
+Notably, even at the minimum tested subset size ($n=1000$), the predictive performance degrades gracefully without encountering training instability or catastrophic collapse.
+This demonstrates that the amortized training strategy allows Transolver-3 to capture the underlying physics invariant to specific discretization densities, enabling practical trade-offs between computational overhead and target accuracy on industrial-scale geometries. \paragraph{PDEs with discontinuities or shocks} To evaluate the performance of Transolver-3 on PDEs involving discontinuities, shocks, or more complex patterns, we conduct experiments on the AirCraft dataset.
+This dataset is proposed by Transolver++~\cite{luotransolver++} and involves transonic and supersonic flows with clear shocks and discontinuities.
+The performance comparison of Transovler-3 with AB-UPT and other Transolver models is shown in Table~\ref{tab:aircraft}.

+The AirCraft dataset contains around 300k points per sample, and we employ a subset size of 100k when training Transolver-3.
+Transolver-3 outperforms both Transolver++ and AB-UPT on this challenging dataset, demonstrating that there are no architectural barriers to Transolver-3 handling systems involving discontinuities or shocks. \paragraph{Practical efficiency comparison} We provide a detailed comparison of memory usage, training cost, and inference latency against AB-UPT on DrivAerML, as shown in Table~\ref{tab:efficiency}.
+Transolver-3 achieves competitive computational efficiency.
+Despite a slightly higher training memory footprint, its training speed is approximately 10\% faster.
+Furthermore, while there is a marginal increase in inference latency, Transolver-3 significantly reduces inference memory consumption, which is due to the decoupled inference strategy.
+This memory saving underpins its high practical utility for resource-constrained deployments, while the slight latency increase is justified by its superior predictive accuracy.